hassio-addons/addon-glances/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `process_info`

+If set to `true`, it will enable the process module of Glances and gives detailed insight into each individual process running on the system.

+**Note**: _Enabling this feature will increase CPU usage significantly._

 ### Option: `ssl`